elixir-cloud-aai/cloud-components/packages/ecc-utils-design/README.md

 # ecc-utils-design Components

-This package serves as an abstraction layer & provides utility components to manage the headless yet constitent design accross ecc component
+This package serves as an abstraction layer & provides utility components to manage the headless yet constitent design across ecc component

 ## Introduction
 ...